At The 2018 Emmys, 'Game Of Thrones' And 'Mrs. Maisel' Soar While The Hosts Struggle

 One reason why the awards looked as white as they did was that the shows that really cleaned up were ... really white shows.
 The Marvelous Mrs. Maisel and Barry cornered all of the comedy awards, and it was a decent showing for the last season of The Americans on FX, which won in the writing category for drama and was recognized for Matthew Rhys' lead performance.
 Keri Russell, on the other hand, lost out to The Crown's Claire Foy — as did Sandra Oh.
 Atlanta, which has an embarrassment of riches in its cast, including some of the most sought-after young actors in Hollywood at the moment, was shut out of the major awards entirely.
 The excellent shows Vida, One Day At A Time and Jane The Virgin weren't even in the running, and there are plenty of other examples.
 When you miss out on whole shows, you miss out on nominees, and you miss out on winners.
 There's an inevitability to it.

 The most viral-ready moment of the evening came from Glenn Weiss, who won for directing the Oscars (yes, you can win at an awards show for directing another awards show).
-He proposed to his girlfriend on stage, and she accepted.
+He proposed to his girlfriend onstage, and she accepted.
 That is a man who knows how to produce a moment.

 In the end, none of the winners at the show level were surprises: RuPaul's Drag Race, Last Week Tonight, and Saturday Night Live won in reality and variety categories.
 American Crime Story: The Assassination of Gianni Versace won in the limited series category.
 After seeing The Marvelous Mrs. Maisel rack up four of the six available comedy awards at the beginning of the broadcast, it was no surprise to see it take outstanding comedy series near the end of it.
 And Game of Thrones won its third Emmy for outstanding drama series — a win for a season that didn't garner as much praise as some past cycles have.